balajikulkarni/The-one-with-Deep-Learning/Tiny-Imagenet/README.md

 - Give a try to use TPU instead of GPU , though I haven't but this will significantly reduce training time to few seconds from minutes.

 - Cyclic Learning Rate is an amazing technique to use and see how learning rate varies accuracy.

+- Val-accuracy alone doesn't matter focus on number of parameters too.